Taking Photos at the Accident Scene

 - Any obstacles affecting view or visibility such as weather/environmental conditions, or signs;

-- Point of view photographs representing location of drivers and any witnesses; and
+- Point of view photographs representing the location of drivers and any witnesses; and

-- Any markers showing position of vehicles before/during crash, which could include treadmarks, debris, or gouges in roadway.
+- Any markers showing the position of vehicles before/during a crash, which could include treadmarks, debris, or gouges in the roadway.

 I’m Ed Smith, a North Highlands attorney with the most informative and comprehensive accident site on the internet, www.AutoAccident.com.
 If you or someone you know has been injured in an automobile accident due to the negligence of another driver, please feel free to call me for free and friendly advice at (916) 921-6400.
 If you are outside of the Sacramento region, call toll free at (800) 404-5400.